Journal

 When to seek external clarity

-If GTM and Product cannot converge on segment focus, outside facilitation can close one executable target decision with constraints.
+If GTM and Product cannot converge on segment focus, outside facilitation can close one executable target decision with explicit constraints.
+Use Decide Now if the issue is still being screened, or Clarity Sprint if the segment choice is actively slowing growth.

 Bottom line